EnterpriseDB/mysql_fdw/README.md

     Before the introduction of the character_set option, the character set was set similar to the PostgreSQL database encoding.
 To get this older behavior set the character_set to special value `PGDatabaseEncoding`.
+  * `mysql_default_file`: Set the MySQL default file path if connection details, such as username, password, etc., need to be picked from the default file.

 The following parameters can be set on a MySQL foreign table object: